paularpi66/data-structure/Problem Set 2/README.md

     return 0;
  ```

-## Updating existing value in a specific index
+## Updating existing value in a specific index.
 5. Updating the element in 5th index taking the value from the user.
 ```
     int array [10]={1,2,3,4,5,6,7,8,9,10};